VIAME/VIAME/README.md

 *  video_input:vxl

-The modules loaded list represent the shared objects that have been detected and loaded.
+The modules loaded list represents the shared objects that have been detected and loaded.
 Each shared object can contain multiple algorithms.
 The algorithm list shows each concrete algorithm that could be loaded.
 Check the log messages to see if there are any libraries that could not be located.